boons1215/explorer_report_aggregator/README.md

 ![Alt text](https://github.com/boons1215/explorer_report_aggregator/blob/main/mainpage.png)

 Dash table output:
 You could toggle column that you want to see, either hide or sort it.
+You can filter the content.
 By clicking the export button, you could export the current table output.
 ![Alt text](https://github.com/boons1215/explorer_report_aggregator/blob/main/dashtable.png)